 Triple5 looks to its residents to provide the energy and enthusiasm for the ideal residential experience.
 For students that want to be involved in their residential community, the RD hires Office Assistants to help with the daily operations of the building and provide a student perspective.
 RD Office Assistants are Federal Work Study positions and are typically filled during the first two weeks of each semester.
 If you are eligible for Federal Work Study and are interested in working for Loren, email her at firstname.lastname@example.org or visit Student Employment and Work Study for more information.

 610 Huntington Avenue, located behind Baker Hall, is just a short walk from Wentworth's administrative and academic buildings.
 610 Huntington Avenue, commonly called ‘Six Ten,’ is a suite-style residence hall that houses upper class and transfer students.
 Opened in the Fall of 2001, 610 Huntington Avenue consists of four and six resident suites.
 Outside doors and suite doors are secured by an electronic access system 24 hours a day.
 610 Huntington Avenue is the largest upperclass residential community at Wentworth, offering a comfortable home for 475 students.

 The suites are equipped with a full kitchen including a full size refrigerator/freezer and stove along with cabinet space for dishes and a pantry for canned goods.
-Regardless of having a kitchen, students are required to have a campus meal plan (please review the Housing Agreement Contract for additional details).
+Regardless of having a kitchen, students are required to have a campus meal plan (please review the Housing Agreement for additional details).

 610 Huntington Avenue offers the following amenities: